23W-INCO/measlesdata-xginevra/README.md

 - ### How do the other features of your application further help your users achieve this task?
 It is visually more appealing to see something you are familiar with (like the map of your country) rather than seeing just random diagrams with numbers and names without a picture to them.
-Clicking on it immediately produces a reaction from the website - fancy!
+Clicking on it immediately produces a reaction from the website - fancy! <br>
 So, information is transmitted more easily for any social class.

 -------
 # TODOS:

--> TODO: - SQLite file to replace a database with json file to feed.
+-> TODO: - SQLite file to replace a database with json file to feed. <br>
 -> TODO: - make the click on the bar chart more informative than it is right now (undefined values)